nexo-tech/nexo-tech.github.io/content/posts/why-i-built-a-native-mp3-player-in-swiftui/index.md

 On iOS, apps can store persistent bookmarks to file locations, but **security-scoped bookmarks**, which grant extended access to files outside the app's sandbox, are only available on **macOS**. iOS apps can use regular bookmarks to remember file paths and request access again through the document picker, but that access isn’t guaranteed to persist silently.
 See [Apple's bookmark documentation](https://developer.apple.com/documentation/foundation/nsurl#Bookmarks-and-Security-Scope).

-To mitigate this, I implemented a fallback mechanism that copies files into the app's own sandboxed container.
+To mitigate this, I implemented a fallback mechanism that copies files into the **app's own sandboxed container**.
 This avoids the fragile lifecycle of security-scoped bookmarks that can silently break if iOS resets the permissions.
 By copying files proactively in the background, while the bookmark is valid, there's no risk in accessing invalid audio-file references.

 This approach also improves indexing speed.
 I can scan the folder structure once (while access is active), import only relevant audio files, and safely traverse deeply nested directories.
-But reliably playing back individual audio files from external locations, especially after device restarts, remains an unsolved problem to me.
-This highlights how under-supported this use case is, even for native apps, and how complex it still is to handle file access reliably on iOS.
+But reliably playing back individual audio files from external locations, especially after device restarts, _remains an unsolved problem to me_.
+This highlights how **under-supported** this use case is, even for native apps, and how complex it still is to **handle file access reliably on iOS**.

 ## Building the Playback and UI

 ### Metadata Parsing

-To parse metadata from audio files, I used Apple's AVFoundation framework, specifically the AVURLAsset class, which allows inspection of media file metadata, such as title, album artist, etc. While metadata parsing is handled by the native SDK, certain fields like track numbers you have to manually look up from ID3 tags.
+To parse metadata from audio files, I used Apple's **AVFoundation framework**, specifically the **AVURLAsset** class, which allows inspection of media file metadata, such as title, album artist, etc. While metadata parsing is handled by the native SDK, certain fields like track numbers you have to manually look up from ID3 tags.
 I relied on [GitHub search](https://github.com/TastemakerDesign/Warper/blob/2af8c07ad8422f4dc3a539177d3a76ee8502e632/plugins/flutter_media_metadata/ios/Classes/Id3MetadataRetriever.swift) to find examples, since the official documentation lacked coverage for edge cases.

 ### Audio Playback with AVFoundation